sudhanvi/scholarstream/README.md

-# Scholar Stream
+# Scholars Stream

-Scholar Stream is a student-centric PDF toolkit designed to enhance the study experience.
+Scholars Stream is a student-centric PDF toolkit designed to enhance the study experience.
 It allows users to import, view, and interact with PDF documents, offering features like a searchable document library, AI-powered content suggestions, and study aids.

 ## Core Features: